1) cat

 In this example the output of the who command is piped into the more command.
 This is useful when there are a lot of users logged into your computer system, and part of the output of the who command scrolls off the screen.

 The w and who commands are similar programs that list all users logged into the computer.
 If you use w, you also get a list of what they are doing.
-If you use who, you also get the
+If you use who, you also get the IP numbers or computer names of the terminals they are using.

 21) banner